dhruvparmar2310/React/README.md

 ## What is JSX?

 Javascript XML (JSX) - it is the extension to Javascript language syntax.
+JSX tags as a tag name, attributes and children.